-Howard D. Lindsay
+Howard D. Lindsay0000-0001-9102-4881

-Howard D. Lindsay graduated in biology from the University of Sussex in 1988.
-In 1989, he obtained the Ph.D. degree from the laboratory of Dr. Chris Ford at Sussex, investigating cell-cycle controls using Xenopus cell-free extracts.
+Howard D. Lindsay graduated with a B.S. degree (with honors) in biology from the University of Sussex, Brighton, UK, in 1988.
+In 1989, he obtained his D.Phil. degree from the Laboratory of Chris Ford at Sussex, investigating cell-cycle controls using Xenopus cell-free extracts.
 He then moved on to postdoctoral positions with Professor Tony Carr at the MRC Cell Mutation Unit and Dr. Jo Murray at the Department of Biochemistry, where he studied DNA checkpoints and repair pathways in the fission yeast Schizosaccharomyces pombe.
-During this time, he started to develop Xenopus reagents to study checkpoints and genome stability in a higher eukaryote model system.
-In 2001, he was appointed to a group leader position at the Genome Damage and Stability Center at Sussex.
-In 2006, he moved to a lectureship at the School of Health and Medicine at Lancaster University, where his laboratory continues to study DNA damage responses using the Xenopus model system.
+During this time, he started to develop reagents to extend study of DNA checkpoint and genome stability pathways in higher eukaryote model systems.
+In 2001, he was appointed to a group leader position at the MRC Genome Damage and Stability Center at Sussex.
+In 2006, he moved his laboratory to Lancaster Medical School at Lancaster University, Lancaster, UK, where his laboratory continues to study DNA damage responses using Xenopus cell-free extracts and other model system.

-Biography Updated on 14 June 2011
+Biography Updated on 21 December 2014